karadoc/Civ4-K-Mod/Assets/readme.txt

 --

+v0.93 changelist *

+ + Changed Odeon culture from 3 to 2.
+ + Changed Arabian Madrassa culture from 4 to 3
+ + Changed culture from Great Works to be base_rate * era, rather than base_rate * (era+1)
+ + Reverted State Property upkeep back to 'low' [Now that state property no longer eliminates colony maintenance and corporations come into the game earlier, I feel that state property is not too powerful on low upkeep.]
+ + Increased Representation upkeep from 'medium' to 'high'
+ + Increased cost of public transport to 200 (from 150)
+ + Fixed global warming to not strike impassable peak tiles

+--

 v0.92 changelist

  + Fixed a bug that would cause K-Mod to crash when playing with time victory disabled. (added a new xml parameter for controlling global warming chances per index)